Video marketing drives new and repeat business

 Beyond serving as brand messaging and awareness play, video is helping businesses globally generate leads and drive sales.
 In fact, 89% of marketers say video gives them a good return on their investment.

-In this guide, we share key video trends and statistics, video ideas to help businesses drive conversions, and B2B video marketing best practices.
+This guide shares key video trends and statistics, video ideas to help businesses drive conversions, and B2B video marketing best practices.

 In other posts, we’ll go over some cost-saving methods in video creation — this ROI guide is all about how to do more with each piece of content without spending money to boost its effectiveness.